estkz/ImGuiDX9-ImageFromMemory/README.md

 	• Step 10: In your "gui.cpp" file, include the logo header file using the appropriate path.
 For example, #include "../Logo/logo.h".
 (A single dot (".") refers to the current directory.
 	Two consecutive dots ("..") refer to the parent directory).

-Cool!
-Now your file should look somewhat similar to this (NOTE: I decreased the bytes by a lot, to make this REAMDE shorter).
+Excellent!
+Now your file should have a similar structure to the one shown below.
+Please note that I've significantly reduced the number of bytes for brevity.

 logo.h:
 ```c++